 Having a Purbeck School Student Council helps us to improve aspects of our school community by exercising our rights and accepting our responsibilities.
 Our discussions and decisions will help to inform improvements to the school environment and our learning.

-The student council is overseen by the Head Boy and Head Girl working alongside assistant Headteacher Mr McNaughton.
+The student council is overseen by assistant Headteacher Mr McNaughton.
 It draws representatives from each of the tutor groups in Year 7, 8, 9, 10 and 11.
-On a half termly basis, the student council will usually meet to discuss business as four focus groups covering the following areas: Teaching and Learning; Student Support; The Community and Extra-Curricular.
+On a half termly basis, the student council will usually meet to discuss business alongside Mr Darley focusing on areas such as teaching and learning, student support; the community and extra-curricular provision in the school.